 Morgan Jones who plays Andy was a bit-part and supporting actor who appeared in a good two dozen films and over 150 TV eposides in his career.
 He had a small role as a spaceship crewman in Forbidden Planet, but played the second lead in the Roger Corman-directed Not of This Earth (1957).
 The same year he had a small supporting role in The Giant Claw.
 He appeared in a number of SF TV shows, including The Twilight Zone, The Invaders and Knight Rider.
 He played one of the security officers detaining Spock and Kirk in the 1968 Star Trek episode Assignment Earth.

 Mark Lowell, who plays Ed, with the troubled maternal relation, was another bit-part actor, who also occasionally worked as a dialogue supervisor and writer.
 He wrote the scripts for such sexploitation pictures as High School Hellcats (1958) and The Diary of a High School Bride, and, somewhat surprisingly perhaps, the dialogue for A Fistful of Dollars (1964).
-As an actor he had walk-on parts in Donovan’s Brain (1953) and Attack of the Puppet People (1958).
+As an actor he had walk-on parts in Donovan’s Brain (1953, review) and Attack of the Puppet People (1958).

 Sandra, the high priestess of the Druids, is played by Doris Merrick, a decade or two older than the rest of the girls.
 Still, she outlived many of her younger co-stars.
 She passed away in November 2019, at the respectable age of 100 years.
 Born in June 1919 in Chicago as Doris Simpson, she was a talented singer and in 1935 signed a contract with NBC Radio, reports a Telegraph obituary.
 She branched out to modelling and acting, and in 1941 signed a contract with Warner, as so many other “glamour girls”, after winning a modelling contest.
 The studio assigned her the stage name Beth Drake, which she didn’t like, and soon changed to Doris Merrick, adapting the surname of her then-husband, drink salesman and former boxing champion Max Marek.
 Her first big movie was the James Cagney wartime propaganda movie Yankee Doodle Dandy (1942), in which she appeared as a dancer.
 The Yuma Sun caught up with Merrick shortly before her death, and in December 2019 published an interview with her (apparently unaware of her passing the month before), in which they report she has a poster of her and some of the rest of the cast, including Cagney, hanging on her wall.